top of page

 GM = Gross Margin (see below)

-Churn = Gross Churn (often on a volume or logo basis) over the same period of time as your ARPA
+Churn = Gross Churn (often calculated on a volume or logo basis) over the same period of time as your ARPA

-For example, a business with $40k ARPA and 75% GM with 10% annual logo churn means clients on average have a 10y lifetime, and the LTV is $300k.
+LTV is calculated as [ARPA * GM]/Churn.
+As an example, a business with $40k ARPA and 75% GM with 10% annual logo churn means clients on average have a 10y lifetime, and the LTV is $300k.

 CUSTOMER ACQUISITION COST (CAC)